brodieG/fansi/DEVNOTES.md

 * Write docs about behavior of bleeding.
 * Warn about closing tags that don't close anything, pointing to docs.

 * Bunch of docs don't have @return tags, oddly.
-* rename normalize -> expand (normalize not quite right).
 * add tests with sgr -> normalize -> html comparisons
-* Try to ensure index is in the same spot in all the writing funs.
-* Document the semantics of style across a vector with multiple elements.
 * All writing functions should advance for consistency, and have same sig.
 * Make sure we check we're not using `intmax_t` or `uintmax_t` in a tight loop anywhere.